New Jersey Legislature: The Constitution of 1844

 The New Jersey Constitution of 1844 provided for a direct popular election of the governor, and gave him the power to veto bills passed by the legislature.
 The General Assembly was expanded to 60 members, elected annually, and apportioned to the counties based on population.
 The Legislative Council was renamed the Senate, and was to be composed of one member from each of the state's 19 counties, serving a three-year term.

 During the Civil War, party allegiance became entrenched.
 Democrats usually won both houses until the Republicans gained control in 1893.
 A court ruling obtained by the Republicans provided that members of the General Assembly were to be elected from the counties at large, rather than from election districts of unequal population.

 Regardless of any changes, the legislature met infrequently, had high turnover among its members, and was far from being the most influential or powerful organ of state government.

-The Constitution of 1947 and modern developments
+New Jersey Constitution of 1947 and modern developments

 New Jersey adopted its current constitution in 1947.
 Under this constitution, the governor was given additional veto powers and the ability to serve two terms.
 Hundreds of independent agencies were consolidated into 20 principal executive departments under the control of the governor.
 Senators' terms were extended to four years; assemblymen's terms to two years.

 In 1966, the Senate was expanded from 21 to 40 members and the General Assembly from 60 to 80.
 Following a United States Supreme Court decision in 1964 and a New Jersey Supreme Court decision in 1972, the state's legislative districts were reapportioned into the current arrangement.
 Two more modern developments have also helped shape the Legislature: the increase in the importance of legislative committees and the development of longer tenures for the legislative leadership.